140mg Hard Capsules and 140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 SPECIAL WARNINGS & PRECAUTIONS:

-Bleeding-related events: minor and major events reported, some fatal; caution with anticoagulant therapy – do not use concomitantly with warfarin or other vitamin K antagonists, avoid fish oil and vitamin E preparations.
+Bleeding-related events: minor and major events reported, some fatal.
+Do not use with warfarin or other vitamin K antagonists.
+Risk of major bleeding increased with use of anticoagulants and antiplatelet agents.
+Monitor for signs, symptoms of bleeding.
+Avoid fish oil and vitamin E preparations.
 Withhold IMBRUVICA ≥ 3 to 7 days pre/post-surgery.

 Leukostasis: cases reported; consider temporary withhold of IMBRUVICA; monitor closely, give supportive care.